mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/authenticate-alice/kotlin.md

 ## Get NexmoClient instance

-You have to retrieve client instance inside `LoginViewModel` class.
-Usually, it would be provided it via injection, but for tutorial purposes you will retrieve instance directly using static method.
+You will retrieve the client instance inside the `LoginViewModel` class.
+In a production application you would provide it via injection, but for tutorial purposes you will retrieve the instance directly.

 Locate the `private val client` property in the `LoginViewModel` class and update its implementation:

 ```kotlin
 private val client = NexmoClient.get()
 ```

-Make sure to add missing import again.
+Ensure that you add the required `import` statement.

 ## Login user

-Your user must be authenticated to be able to participate in the Call.
-Locate the `onLoginUser` method inside `LoginViewModel` class and replace it with this code:
+Your user must be authenticated to be able to participate in the call.

+Locate the `onLoginUser` method inside the `LoginViewModel` class and replace it with this code:

 ```kotlin
 fun onLoginUser(user: User) {